Enjoying the open grass land.

 Local tack is used which will be familiar to riders from the UK.
 The saddles are similar to the English style but with a horn at the front.
 They are comfortable for long riding days.
 Saddle bags are provided.
 The horses are controlled by neck-reining.
 This is an undiscovered paradise for horse trekking.

 The ride works alongside local park rangers and their horses, which is ideal.
 The rangers spend their time patrolling the mountain trails, so know the park like the back of their hand.
 The horses are fit and sure-footed, and very well-trained.
 Experienced riders will be in trekking heaven, with plenty of opportunities for fast riding along forest trails and over mountain grasslands.
 Those with less experience can follow trails at a pace that is appropriate to their abilities.
 There is no riding on roads but rather on used horse trails and over open grassland.
-The trails will be rocky and uneven in places so it is strongly recommended that all riders where hard hats (not provided).
+The trails will be rocky and uneven in places so it is strongly recommended that all riders wear hard hats (not provided).

 This adventure ride is suited to all riders from beginner to experienced.
 Experienced riders will most appreciate the great horses and riding country but beginners are also able to join if they are able to canter.
 After many years of running treks for riders of mixed ability in Mongolia, your hosts are able to arrange the ride so that all riders get to enjoy the pace they are comfortable with.
 In general, the group moves along at a mix of walking, trotting, and cantering.
 When the opportunity arises, which is quite often, the more experienced riders are welcome to peel off for a gallop.